awsdocs/aws-cli-user-guide/doc_source/install-cliv2-linux.md

    Key fingerprint:  FB5D B77F D5C1 18B8 0511  ADA8 A631 0ACC 4672 475C
    ```

-1. Import the &CLI; public key with the following command, substituting *public\-key\-file\-name* with whatever you named the file in step 2\.
+1. Import the AWS CLI public key with the following command, substituting *public\-key\-file\-name* with whatever you named the file in step 2\.

    ```
    $ gpg --import public-key-file-name